physcripting/physcripting.github.io/_posts/biophysics/2024-12-20-in-silico-chapter-14.md

 Once these features are enabled, we can proceed with installing WSL2 and setting up your preferred Linux distribution.

+**B. Installing Linux Distribution**

 Before proceeding with installation, we need to check if WSL is available and correctly installed.
 Open PowerShell and run the following commands:
 * `wsl --list --verbose` or `wsl -l -b` - This command lists all installed Linux distributions and indicates whether they are running WSL 1 or WSL 2.
-* `wsl --update` - This ensures WSL is updated to the latest version, which includes performance improvements and new features.
+* `wsl --update` - This ensures WSL is updated to the latest version if you have WSL, which includes performance improvements and new features.

 By default, Ubuntu is installed with WSL, but you can choose another distribution if preferred.
 * `wsl --list --online` - This command displays all Linux distributions available for installation.
 * `wsl --install -d Ubuntu-22.04` - This command installs Ubuntu-22.04  distribution.
 Replace Ubuntu-22.04 with your preferred distribution name.

-Additionally, you can install Linux distributions directly from the **Microsoft Store**:
+Or you can install Linux distributions directly from the **Microsoft Store**:
 * On "Start up Search" type Microsoft Store.
 * Open Microsoft Store
 * Search for your desired Linux distribution (e.g., Ubuntu, Debian, Kali Linux)
 * Click Install

+**C. Installing WSL and Linux Distribution**

 If WSL is not install, you can installed using command in PowerShell, which is mostly recommended.
 * Open PowerShell as Administrator
 	* Click Start → search for PowerShell
 	* Right-click Windows PowerShell → Select Run as administrator
 * `wsl --install` - This command enables required windows features and installs the lastest version of WSL2 and Ubuntu as the defaulty linux distribution.

+If WSL is not working properly, you can uninstall and restall.
 * `wsl --uninstall` - This removes WSL and all installed Linux distributions.
-After removing the WSL, you can reinstall the latest version.
+After removing the WSL, you can reinstall the latest version by running ``wsl --install`.

 **Setting WSL 2 as the Default Version**.
 WSL 2 offers improved performance and better system compatibility.
 If needed, set it as the default:
 * `wsl --set-default-version 2` - To set WSL 2 as default
-* `wsl --list --verbose` - This ensures that all new Linux distributions installed in WSL default to version 2.
+* `wsl --list --verbose` or `wsl -l -v` - This ensures that all new Linux distributions installed in WSL default to version 2.

-**B. Launch Graphical User Interface (GUI) Application**
+**D. Launch Graphical User Interface (GUI) Application**

 Before enabling the GUI, update and upgrade the system to ensure all packages are up to date:
-* `Sudo apt update && sudo apt -y upgrade` - This update and upgrade the system.
+* `Sudo apt update` - This update the packages
+* `sudo apt -y upgrade` - This upgrade the packages.

 Windows 11 natively supports GUI applications in WSL2, allowing us to run Linux applications with graphical interfaces without additional setup.

+**For example**: The following step shows the installation of GUI application `gedit` and launching it.
 * `sudo apt install -y gedit`- To sintall a graphical application (e.g., **gedit**)
 * `gedit` -This should open gedit, a simple text editor, in a graphical window.

-**C. XRDP for  Lightweight GUI (XFCE)**
+**E. XRDP for  Lightweight GUI (XFCE)**

 Instead of launching individual GUI applications, we can install XFCE, a lightweight desktop environment, and use XRDP to access it via Remote Desktop (RDP).
 XRDP is an open-source RDP server that allows Windows to connect to your Linux GUI.